AnnaRoos/hiit-timer/README.md

 **The layout**

-I styled the app using a mobile first approach.
-To show the time passing I built a progress bar circle using SVG animations that also changes colour depending on how much time left on each Interval/Break.
+I did not focus on the styling of this app.
+I used a mobile first approach and just added some minimal styles.
+Except for the progress bar circle.
+I used SVG animations to show the time passing.
+It also changes colour depending on how much time there is left on each Interval/Break.

 **Accessibility**

-I used a high colour contrast between text and background colours and all the input fields and buttons are tabbable, outlined and can be interacted with using only keyboard.
+One of the requirements of this brief was accessibility, so I used a high colour contrast between text and background colours and all the input fields and buttons are tabbable, outlined and can be interacted with using only keyboard.
 I audited my app in Lighthouse and Axe to make sure I followed best practice.
 I used semantic HTML.

 **Sound**